oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ## 4.3 Informative Test

-Informatiove tests provide insights in common mistakes and bad practices.
+Informative tests provide insights in common mistakes and bad practices.
 They MAY fail at a valid CSAF document.
 It is up to the issuing party to decide whether this was an intended behavior and can be ignore or should be treated.
 These tests may include information about recommended usage.
 A program MUST handle a test failure as a information.

 # 5 Profiles